-- (a) Only RTPs may offer training under the TAF, unless the Board decides otherwise (either generally or in specific instances). - (b) Training offered by RTPs under the TAF must be authorised by the Board. - (c) Education and training providers who may find it difficult within their constitutional or legal framework to become Recognised Providers may apply to the Board for exemption from this requirement and the Board may grant a "recognition" of the provider so as to provide training under the TAF as per paragraph (a) above.
-T
+- (a) Only RTPs may offer training under the TAF, unless the Board decides otherwise (either generally or in specific instances). - (b) Training offered by RTPs under the TAF must be authorised by the Board. - (c) Education and training providers who may find it difficult within their constitutional or legal framework to become Recognised Training Providers pursuant to Part 6 of these Standards may apply to the Board for exemption from this requirement and the Board may grant a "recognition" of the Provider so as to provide training under the TAF as per paragraph (a) above.